tldr-pages/tldr/pages/common/git-verify-tag.md

 `git verify-tag {{tag1 optional_tag2 ...}}`

-- Check tags for a GPG signature and show details of each tag:
+- Check tags for a GPG signature and show details for each tag:

 `git verify-tag {{tag1 optional_tag2 ...}} --verbose`